 Appraisals and Market Studies May Inaccurately Reflect the Current or Prospective Value of the Mortgaged Real Properties.
 In connection with the origination of each of the underlying mortgage loans, the related mortgaged real property was appraised by an independent appraiser.
-The appraisal valuations provide "as-is" values as of the dates set forth on Exhibit A-1, except as described on Exhibit A-1 and/or the related footnotes as to any underlying mortgage loan with a "prospective value upon stabilization," which value is estimated assuming satisfaction of projected re-tenanting or increased tenant occupancy conditions, or with an "as-complete" value, which value is estimated assuming completion of certain deferred maintenance.
+The appraisal valuations provide "as-is" values as of the dates set forth on Exhibit A-1, except as described on Exhibit A-1 and/or the related footnotes as to any underlying mortgage loan with a "prospective value upon stabilization," which value is estimated assuming satisfaction of projected re-tenanting or increased tenant occupancy conditions.
 The appraisals reflect market conditions as of the date of the appraisal valuations and may not reflect current or prospective values of the related mortgaged real properties.
 Additionally, with respect to any appraisals setting forth stabilization assumptions as to prospective values, we cannot assure you that such assumptions are or will be accurate or that the prospective values upon stabilization will be attained.
 We have not confirmed the values of the respective mortgaged real properties in the appraisals.